oroinc/documentation/user/back-office/products/products/manage/edit.rst

 Edit a Product
 --------------

-You can update product information in a number of ways: from the page of all products, using inline editing within the product table, and from the product page.
+You can update product information in several ways: from the page of all products, using inline editing within the product table, and from the product page.

 .. _doc--products--actions--edit--fromgrid: